programminghistorian/ph-submissions/en/drafts/originals/transcribe-handwritten-text-with-python-and-azure.md

 computervision_client = ComputerVisionClient(endpoint, CognitiveServicesCredentials(subscription_key))

 ```
+### 5. Transcribe handwriting

+#### 5.i Image requirements

++ Acceptable Formats: JPEG, PNG, GIF, BMP
++ Minimum size: 50 x 50 pixels
++ Maximum size: 4 MB

+Images with higher contrast and clear handwriting work better than images that are difficult to read or contain fragments of letters.
+Try a sample of images before starting a large transcription project.

-### 5. Transcribe handwriting in an image on a website.
+#### 5.ii Transcribe handwriting in an image found online.

-This section will allow you to transcribe handwriting of an image on a website.
+This section will allow you to transcribe handwriting of an image found online.
 This requires the URL for the image.
 For this example, we'll use http://jeffblackadar.ca/captain_white_diary/page_images/td_00044_b2.jpg.

 {% include figure.html filename="captain-white-diary.jpeg" alt="Visual description of figure image" caption="Figure 5.
 A page from Captain White's diary" %}